alfredo1995/alfredo1995/README.md

     Solid experience with Unity development, proven by participation in relevant game projects on the Google Play.

-    Solid skills in C#, Object Oriented Programming (OOP) and design patterns, and good practices in game development.
+    Solid skills in C# an C++, Object Oriented Programming (OOP) and design patterns, and good practices in game development.

     Familiarity with developing REST APIs with the .NET framework, using ASP.NET Core technology.